- Commissioner’s Office

 Certified Peer Specialists will be reimbursed through HealthChoices and the requirements for this position are based on the State guidelines for CPS qualifications.

-- Demonstrated proficiency in reading and writing
+- Demonstrate proficiency in reading and writing

-- Commitment to recovery, choice, and empowerment
+- Commit to recovery, choice, and empowerment

-- Proof of Philadelphia residency
+- Proof of Philadelphia residency.

-- A professional letter of recommendation
+- Current letter of recommendation (must be on a letterhead).